-The streams of international migration after the Second World War led to the establishment of numerous new immigrant groups in western European countries.
+The effects of citizenship status on political participation in the case of young immigrants living in Germany he streams of international migration after the Second World War led to the establishment of numerous new immigrant groups in western European countries.
 Thus, inter-group boundaries between "newcomers" and "natives" developed.
 Institutionalisation (citizenship, religion, language, etc.) is a key issue in terms of inter-group boundaries between immigrants and the host country community, since it, particularly citizenship, governs access to fundamental and political rights in the immigrant-receiving society (for example, Alba, 2005).
 The citizenship regime of the host country affects the sense of membership and the willingness to make claims by the immigrant community residing in the host country, as well (for example, Alba, 2005; Koopmans and Statham, 2001).